kschuler/guide/tools/favorites.md

 # Favorite tools for common tasks

-UNDER CONSTRUCTION

-for sections that say "lab members only", you can request my permission to view it (and if you are a lab member, I'll give it to you)
+These are my favorite tools for common lab-related tasks.
+Some links say "lab members only".
+You must request my permission for access to those links.

 ## Documentation

 * [**GitHub / git **][2] : for version control and hosting repositories